$\rm{C {\small IS}}^2$: A Simplified Commonsense Inference Evaluation for Story Prose: Contextual Commonsense Inference in Sentence Selection ( )

-The best GLUCOSE model \textsc{Original} achieves 70.7 specific BLEU, but only 61.9\% accuracy on exact matching.
-Although we cannot directly compare BLEU and \cissq{} exact match numbers, we can see that \cissq{} provides a fairer estimate of the CCI performance of these fine-tuned T5 models by removing language generation from evaluation.
-These CCI results are promising, and yet there is still much room for improvement.
+The best GLUCOSE model \textsc{Original} achieves 70.7 specific BLEU, but only 61.9\% \cissq{} accuracy.
+Although we cannot directly compare BLEU of generated output, and \cissq{} exact match accuracy, we have shown that \cissq{} provides a fairer estimate of CCI performance of these fine-tuned T5 models by removing language generation from evaluation.
+These \cissq{} results are promising, but there is still much room for improvement.